 1. Plan how you'll approach continued learning from home

 - Communicate the length of a lesson.
-Students shouldn't be expected to sit in front of a device the full minutes of every period in the day. eDays should reflect regular school days where there are breaks to change classes, lunch, etc. There are also breaks for group work, discussions, and Q & A.
+Students shouldn't be expected to sit in front of a device the full minutes of every period in the day. eDays should reflect regular school days when there are breaks to change classes, lunch, etc. There are also breaks for group work, discussions, and Q & A.

 - Consider video conferencing for some classes such as AP classes where teachers are trying to prepare students for AP tests.